 – True – and aren’t they all really good, says Tyrant with heavy sarcasm, so amazing that one might almost regress into childhood.

-– You won’t believe what I heard, an agitated Hellbutcher proclaims, I don’t remember their names now but supposedly there are bands who claim to play black metal – all the while listening to KENT!
+– You won’t believe what I heard, proclaims an agitated Hellbutcher, I don’t remember their names now but supposedly there are bands who claim to play black metal – all the while listening to KENT!

-He shakes his head in outrage, wearing a face that can only be described as an amalgamation of astonishment and indignation.
+He shakes his head in outrage, adopting a face that can only be described as an amalgamation of astonishment and indignation.

-– Things like that… let me be entirely clear here – I’m totally against it.
-This behaviour is completely unacceptable, one hundred percent!
+– Things like that… let me be entirely clear here – I’m completely against it.
+This behaviour is entirely unacceptable, to one hundred percent!
 Trying to come across all…

 He deliberates for a few seconds before snarling:

 – Suit!
-Sophisticated black metal is contradictory.
+Sophisticated black metal is a contradiction.
 Take POISON from Germany for instance – just standing there with oily, filthy and torn jeans, looking like old men.
 I think that’s black metal.

-What’s upsets the twins even more is bands that go so far as to disassociate themselves from old metal culture.
+What’s upsets the twins even more is bands that go so far as to disassociate themselves from traditional metal culture.

-– How dare you claim to be black metal if you’re not metal, asks Tyrant, why do you even want to be part of something you know nothing about?
+– How dare you claim to be black metal if you’re not metal, asks Tyrant, why do you even want to be associated with something you know nothing about?
+Lost causes.

 Hellbutcher is somewhat more merciful.

-– I suppose that’s where we come in, to re-establish order – lead by example.
+– I suppose that’s where we come in, to re-establish order and lead by example.
 We need a new album with real metal.

 How do you view the future of the genre?

-– One would have to assume that everything will keep getting worse, Hellbutcher prophesises, even if it boggles the mind how that’s even possible.
-I reckon it’s already begun; I’ve spoken to youngsters – 18-yearolds and such, who don’t think NIFELHEIM is black metal since we don’t have non-stop blastbeats.
-So, we have suddenly started drifting from the genre because it itself is changing, we don’t fit in anymore.
+– One would have to assume that everything will keep getting worse, prophesises Hellbutcher, even if it boggles the mind how that’s even possible.
+I reckon it’s already begun… I’ve spoken to youngsters – eighteen-year-olds and such – who don’t think NIFELHEIM is black metal since we don’t have non-stop blastbeats.
+So, we’ve suddenly started drifting from the genre because it itself is changing, we don’t fit in anymore.
 All of a sudden, we’re just an ordinary ‘metal band’.
-That’s as clear a sign as any that they have no idea what they’re talking about.
+That’s as clear a sign as any that they have not the slightest clue of idea what they’re talking about.

 – I hope it all dies out, Tyrant proclaims, the whole genre.
 So that we can finally reclaim it, bring it back to baseline.